 What Is A Real Estate Market Cycle?

-A real estate market cycle refers to the recurring pattern of market fluctuations that influence property values, rental demand, construction activity, and investor behavior.
-These cycles are driven by economic forces such as GDP growth, interest rates, unemployment rates, and demographic trends, and they unfold across four key phases: Recovery, Expansion, Hyper Supply, and Recession.
+A real estate market cycle is the recurring pattern of fluctuations that drives property values, rental demand, construction activity, and investor behavior.
+GDP growth, interest rates, unemployment, and demographic shifts all feed into it, and the cycle plays out across four key phases: Recovery, Expansion, Hyper Supply, and Recession.

-Several macro and microeconomic metrics serve as signals for identifying which phase of the cycle a market is in:
+Several macro and microeconomic metrics act as early warning signals, telling you which phase a market is entering before the headlines catch up.

 - GDP Growth: Signals general economic health and demand for space across asset classes.